mmenegoz/climate_HMA_course/README.md

 You can download this repository by using the commande git clone https://github.com/mmenegoz/climate_HMA_course.git

+For the 2023 UGA master students, please use the branch binder_2023.

 **General description of this github repository:**

 * This Readme.md file.